-WRIT 306 Creative Nonfiction: Writing about Nature, Landscape, and the Environment

-Keeping a writer's field journal, the experience in nature essay, feature articles, the personality profile, reporting environmental stories.
+WRIT 306 Creative Nonfiction: Writing about Nature, Landscape, and the Environment (3, S) Keeping a writer's field journal, the experience in nature essay, and feature articles.
 Survey of environmental journals and internet resources.

 WRIT 307 Creative Nonfiction: Writing about Spiritual Experience